lingmann/dcos/providers/README.md

 ## Requirements

 python 3
- - On OSX you can get this with `brew install python`
+ - On OSX you can get this with `brew install python3`

 Python requirements: `jinja`, `docopt`